illinois-stat447/sp25-prj-qiranhu2-wanjing4/README.md

 ## Project Proposal

-This project aims to develop a Shiny website application that integrates with the Yelp Fusion Market API to analyze restaurant and market data, generate interactive visualizations, and develop predictive models.
-The application will provide valuable insights for restaurant owners, customers, and analysts by processing Yelp Fusion data to understand market trends, optimize pricing strategies, and predict future demand.
+This project aims to develop a Shiny website application that integrates with the Covid Data API to analyze trend covid cases/deaths overtime.
+Interactive visualizations and time series analysis will be implemented.
+The application will provide valuable insights for researchers, policymakers, researchers, and the general public, enabling them to better understand the progression of the pandemic and prepare more effectively for future global health crises.
+By analyzing trends, identifying patterns, and comparing the impact across different regions, the application will support data-driven decision-making and improve readiness for potential outbreaks.

 ## Data